 Q. I grew up in a very abusive background.
 In adulthood I lived in an equally abusive environment because, I am beginning to realize, it’s what my brain knows.
 In a few weeks I will be released from a safe house—for a second time—where I have been recovering from an episode of severe physical and sexual battering.
 The doctors have advised me never to return to the same environment.
 My minister, on the other hand, tells me I need to “turn the other cheek” and try again because my daughter needs a father.
 I’m having difficulty reconciling these two perspectives.
 (My partner is remorseful and says he is willing to seek help for his alcohol and battering addictions.
 Of course, he said that last time, too, and never followed through; but when not drinking, he’s really rather pleasant much of the time.)
 Do you have any comments?

-Q. I have heard you say that “Each brain only has its own perception.
-That sounds like you advocate ignoring your brain’s perception.
-I know my mother rejected me—she gave me up for adoption, for heaven’s sake!”
-How can that be healthy?
+Q. I have heard you say that “Each brain only has its own opinion.”
+That sounds to me like you think my brain's opinion is inaccurate.
+I know my mother rejected me—she gave me up for adoption, for heaven’s sake!
+What do you have to say to that?